badeend/WASI-Networking/standard/network/Draft.md

         /// - Linux: effectively ignores the shutdown call.
 New data can still be read.
 If not done will ultimately block the sender.
         /// - Windows: sends RST
         ///
+        /// TODO: Look into how different platforms behave when trying to shut down the same direction multiple times.
+        ///
         /// # References
         /// - https://pubs.opengroup.org/onlinepubs/9699919799/functions/shutdown.html
         /// - https://man7.org/linux/man-pages/man2/shutdown.2.html